-Welcome to the 2018-2019 school year!
-Leon County Schools is one of the best school districts in the state of Florida.
-Our teachers, administrators and staff members work hard every day to develop a school culture which allows our students to achieve.
+Welcome to the 2020-2021 school year!
+Leon County Schools (LCS) is one of the best school districts in the state of Florida.
+Our teachers, administrators and staff members work hard every day to develop a school culture which allows our students to achieve at the highest level possible.
 We strive to ensure that everyone is treated equally with both dignity and respect.

-In partnership with our School Board Members, we believe that an environment that is positive and safe is absolutely necessary for students and teachers to be successful.
-This year we will build on our successful safety & security programs by implementing LCS SAFE-a comprehensive plan to include a sworn law enforcement officer on every campus, alliances with community organizations, improvements to our facilities and an emphasis on the emotional security and mental health of our students.
+In partnership with our School Board Members, we believe that an environment that is positive and safe is an absolute necessity for students and teachers to be successful.
+This year we will continue to build on our new safety & security program LCS SAFE-a comprehensive plan to include a sworn law enforcement officer on every campus, alliances with community organizations, improvements to our facilities and an emphasis on the social and emotional health of our students.